 Cleaning the Tile and Grout ..The product that I now Love, because it did such a wonderful job for me is Oxi Clean Versatile Stain Remover.

 Getting Started ..Wearing rubber gloves, old clothing that I did not care if it got ruined, and shoes with rubber soles, I mixed up my first batch of Oxi Clean and water.
-The instructions on the package for Hard Surfaces said use 2 to 4 scoops per gallon of warm water.
-I picked 3 because it was the amount in-between the least and most quantity of product they suggested using.
+The instructions on the package for Hard Surfaces, on their old containers said, use 2 to 4 scoops (each of the old scoops equaled 2 tablespoons) per gallon of water, and that would be fine.
+In today’s Oxi Clean containers the scoops are larger and one scoop equals three of the old scoops or 6 tablespoons.
+I picked 3 of the old smaller scoops (which equals almost one of the new larger scoops) because it was the amount in-between the least and most quantity of product they suggested using.

 Kneeling on a folded bath towel, I dipped a plastic bristled scrub brush into the cleaning product and water mixture.
 I started scrubbing the tile and grout in a north to south, then east to west movement.
 I worked on a 2 foot by 3 foot section of floor at a time.
 After a bit of scrubbing / scouring, I noticed the grout between the tiles starting to look a lot lighter.
 I then decided to take a yellow sponge with a green nylon / plastic mesh scouring pad attached to it (you can just use a nylon / plastic mesh scouring pad by itself) and used it with the Oxi Clean and water solution.
 With the green scouring pad side of the sponge facing the grout and floor tiles, I started scouring the grout lines north to south and east to west.